v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/new-in-office-365-cas.md

 - **Internal applications as user activities**.
 For Office 365 and Azure Active Directory (Azure AD), we are now gradually rolling out the ability to detect internal applications as user account activities performed by the Office 365 and Azure AD applications (both internal and external).
 This enables you to create policies to alert you if an application performs unexpected and unauthorized activities.

-- **More fields in app permissions list export**.
-When exporting an app permissions list to csv, additional fields such as publisher, permissions level and community usage are included to assist with the compliance and investigation process.
+- **More fields in OAuth apps list export**.
+When exporting an OAuth apps list to csv, additional fields such as publisher, permissions level and community usage are included to assist with the compliance and investigation process.

 ## Office 365 Cloud App Security release 119